rollbear/trompeloeil/docs/reference.md

 Above each **`NAMED_ALLOW_CALL(mock_obj, func(...))`** creates an expectation that *mock_obj.func()* may be called any number of times.
-Each expectation is valid for as long at the expectation object is alive.
+Each expectation is valid for the lifetime of the expectation object.
 In the example above, this means that `x1` is valid for the first two calls to `test_function(...)`, while `x2` is valid for the last two calls to `test_function(...)`.